briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 1. _(a)_ As used in this section:

-    1. _(1)_ “Earphones” means any device that covers all or a portion of both ears and that does either of the following:
+    1. _(1)_ "Earphones" means any device that covers all or a portion of both ears and that does either of the following:

         1. _(A)_ Through either a physical connection to another device or a wireless connection, provides the listener with radio programs, music, or other information;

         2. _(B)_ Provides hearing protection.
-“Earphones” does not include speakers or other listening devices that are built into protective headgear.
+"Earphones" does not include speakers or other listening devices that are built into protective headgear.

-    2. _(2)_ “Earplugs” means any device that can be inserted into one or both ears and that does either of the following:
+    2. _(2)_ "Earplugs" means any device that can be inserted into one or both ears and that does either of the following:

         1. _(A)_ Through either a physical connection to another device or a